On a problem of Erdos and Hajnal: A negative relation from simple pcf arguments

 \qedref{thmdownto}

+Notice that the large cardinal assumption here is just a strong cardinal, and in fact one needs only something around a $\mu^{++}$-strong cardinal, which is not so far from the optimal consistency strength of the failure of \textsf{SCH}.
+Gitik showed in \cite{gitik} that $o(\mu)=\mu^{++}$ is sufficient for this result.
+We indicate, however, that in this theorem $\cf(\mu)^{V[G]}=\omega$, and in the previous theorems $\cf(\mu)$ is arbitrary.
+The latter might prove more challenging, hence we started there from the assumption of supercompactness.

-We conclude with a couple of open problems.
+We conclude this section with a question about the possible consistency of the opposite situation.
 Maybe the most interesting problem which issues from our study is whether the negative relation holds in \textsf{ZFC}.
 We believe that the positive relation $\lambda^+\rightarrow(\lambda^+,(3)_{\cf(\lambda)})^2$ is consistent, but we do not know how to prove this:

 \begin{question} Is it consistent that $\lambda$ is a strong limit singular cardinal and $\lambda^+\rightarrow(\lambda^+,(3)_{\cf(\lambda)})^2$?
 Is it forceable at $\lambda=\aleph_\omega$? \end{question}